 Please allow 2 business days for the order to be packaged and shipped.
 Business days are Monday-Friday, excluding any major USA holidays.
 Once your package has been handed off to the carrier, it is out of our control.
 Most of our packages arrive to their destinations in a timely manner, however there are some delays due to COVID-19.

 No. Unless otherwise stated in the listing, our knives do not come with sheaths.
-We are knife makers, not professional leather craftsmen and we leave sheath making to the experts.
+We leave sheath making to the experts.
 We have partnered with Badger Claw Outfitters and their handmade sheaths may be ordered through our website.
 There is no need to send them your knife as they have patterns for most of our regular knife models.

 If you would prefer a different style sheath, you will need to seek out the vendor and style of your preference.
 You will likely need to send your knife to them.